lmdbjava/benchmarks/results/20160710/README.md

 Before discussing the ordered key implementations, it is noted that Chronicle Map offers a good all-round option for unordered keys.
 It's consistently fast for both reads and writes, plus storage space efficient.
-These properties are demonstrated regardless of entry size.
-Chronicle Map also offers a fairly unique feature set compared with the other embedded key-value stores in this report.
+These properties are sustained regardless of entry size.
+Chronicle Map also offers a different functional scope than the other embedded key-value stores in this report.
 For example, it lacks transactions but does offer inter-node replication.

-The focus of this report was on ordered key implementations, though.
-Those use cases which can employ ordered keys will always achieve vastly better read performance by iterating over a cursor.
+Ordered key implementations were the focus of this report.
+Those use cases which can employ ordered keys will always achieve much better read performance by iterating over a cursor.
 We saw this regardless of entry size, original write ordering, or even implementation.
 It is worth devising a key structure that enables ordered iteration whenever possible.

-The pure Java implementations struggled as the workloads grew.
+All pure Java sorting implementations struggled as the workloads grew.
 MVStore performed well in early tests, but ran out of memory when presented a 19 GB workload.
-MapDB and Xodus both supported larger workloads, but their performance was not ideal when compared with Chroncile Map, LMDB, RocksDB and LevelDB.
+MapDB and Xodus both supported larger workloads, but their performance was suboptimal compared with Chroncile Map, LMDB, RocksDB and LevelDB.
+GC tuning may improve these results.

 LMDB was always the fastest implementation for every read workload.
 This is unsurprising given its B+ Tree and copy-on-write design.
-LMDB's excellent read performance is sustained regardless of entry size or key access pattern.
+LMDB's excellent read performance is sustained regardless of entry size or access pattern.

-The results are more complex for write workloads.
-For small value sizes (ie 100 bytes) we actually saw LMDB providing faster writes than the other sorted key implementations.
-As value sizes approached 2 KB, we saw LMDB much slower than RocksDB and LevelDB.
-However, once value sizes reached the 4 KB region, there wasn't much difference between LMDB, LevelDB and RocksDB.
-At 8 KB values and beyond, LMDB was materially faster for writes.
+Write workloads show more variation in the results.
+Small value sizes (ie 100 bytes) were written more quickly by LMDB than any other sorted key implementation.
+As value sizes increased toward 2 KB, this situation reversed and LMDB became much slower than RocksDB and LevelDB.
+However, once value sizes reached the 4 KB region, the differences between LMDB, LevelDB and RocksDB diminished significantly.
+At 8 KB and beyond, LMDB was materially faster for writes.
 This finding is readily explained by the write amplification necessary in LSM-based implementations.

-In terms of broader efficiency, LMDB operates in the same thread as its caller.
-On the other hand, RocksDB and LevelDB require a second thread to perform their write compaction.
-We see a similar story with operating system resource consumption, with LMDB only requiring two open files.
-RocksDB and LevelDB both require substantial numbers of open files to operate.
-RocksDB and LevelDB also require careful tuning and batch sizing, whereas LMDB requires no such effort.

-All implementations become more storage space efficient as the value sizes increase.
-This is to be expected given more user data is represented in each gigabyte.
-LMDB is relatively inefficient at small value sizes (65% overhead with 100 byte values) but by the time values reach 4 KB the overhead becomes immaterial (1% or below).
-Modern Java compression libraries such as [LZ4-Java](https://github.com/jpountz/lz4-java) (for general-purpose cases) and [JavaFastPFOR](https://github.com/lemire/JavaFastPFOR) (for integers) may also offer end users enhanced options for packing related data into large, chunked, compressed values.
-This may also improve performance if IO bottlenecks are encountered, as the CPU can decompress while waiting on further IO.
+All implementations became more storage space efficient as the value sizes increased.
+LMDB was relatively inefficient at small value sizes (65% overhead with 100 byte values) but the overhead became immaterial (<=1%) by the time values reached 4 KB.
+Modern Java compression libraries such as [LZ4-Java](https://github.com/jpountz/lz4-java) (for general-purpose cases) and [JavaFastPFOR](https://github.com/lemire/JavaFastPFOR) (for integers) may also provide enhanced storage efficiency by packing related data into chunked, compressed values.
+This may also improve performance in the case of IO bottlenecks, as the CPU can decompress while waiting on further IO.

+In terms of broader efficiency, LMDB operates in the same thread as its caller and therefore its reported performance is a total indication of LMDB overhead.
+On the other hand, RocksDB and LevelDB use a second thread for write compaction.
+This results in a material component of sorting overhead in an unreported thread.
+We also see a similar situation with operating system resource consumption, with LMDB only requiring two open files.
+RocksDB and LevelDB both require large numbers of open files to operate.
+Finally, RocksDB and LevelDB need careful tuning and batch sizing.
+LMDB does not require such configuration.

 The qualitative dimensions of each implementation should also be considered.
 For example, consider recovery time from dirty shutdown (eg process/OS/server crash),